quodlibet/quodlibet/quodlibet/docs/contact.rst

 Reporting Bugs
 --------------

-The best way to report bugs is using the Google issue tracker.
+The best way to report bugs is using the GitHub issue tracker.

  * `Add a new bug <https://github.com/quodlibet/quodlibet/issues/new>`_
  * `Show current bugs <https://github.com/quodlibet/quodlibet/issues>`_